 Communications consultant Andrew O’Hearn says he thinks the SSI is “just a way for LinkedIn to plug Sales Navigator.”
 He said he has long advocated “engaging with insights” and “finding the right people” offline as well as online.
 “Do we really want to reinforce the ‘keyboard commando’ proclivities of some LinkedIn users who don’t often test their online assumptions in the real (face-to-face) business-related networking communities?”

 One LinkedIn consultant agrees that the SSI score is not always relevant to everyone or even everyone’s business.
 But in her work with smaller businesses, she adds, she finds the index to be a great tool to establish metrics and to track general progress.

 What information can I gain from my LinkedIn SSI score?

 You can learn how to identify better prospects in less time by taking advantage of LinkedIn’s profile search function.
-As you find the right people to reach out to, your SSI score in this area increases.
+As you find the right people to reach out to, your SSI in this area will increase.

 Posting relevant content can help you become a trusted source of insights while engaging with insights from others.
 Also, engage in discussions with those in your network and the groups you are a member of.

 Strengthen your network by connecting and establishing trust with decision-makers.
 Connect with contacts, and build a larger network.
 This gives you greater leverage in finding new prospects as well as getting a foot in the door with prospective clients.